-- Contact Information Terry Marohl, department chair terry.marohl@ndscs.edu 701-671-2308 Bisek Hall 1135 - Delivery Methods Face-to-Face: Wahpeton
+Terry Marohl, department chair Terry.Marohl@ndscs.edu 701-671-2308 Bisek Hall 1135 Delivery Methods

-The Komatsu program is designed to develop technically competent, professional service technicians for participating Komatsu dealers regionally and throughout the world.
+The Komatsu program is designed to develop technically competent, professional service technicians for participating Komatsu dealers regionally and throughout the world

 This program combines state-of-the-art, on-campus training with internships at a sponsoring Komatsu dealership.
 Students receive technical training on Komatsu equipment through a combination of classroom instruction and hands-on laboratory experiences.
 Classroom and laboratory instruction at NDSCS covers the basics of each subject plus the latest developments in Komatsu construction equipment.
 Work experience at the dealership reinforces on-campus training and exposes the student to real life shop service practices.